Saint Mary's is open

 More about closure and delayed openings

 Saint Mary's University monitors weather conditions closely when threatening conditions are forecast.
-We initiate the specific procedures laid out in the 5-1002_Policy on Unscheduled Closure and/or Cancellation of Classes to assess what impact the weather might have on the operations of the university.
+We initiate the specific procedures laid out in the to assess what impact the weather might have on the operations of the university.
 We then determine whether it is necessary to close or delay opening.

 (Although the policy has been developed primarily for closings due to hazardous weather conditions, it will also be followed in the event of any other conditions that require the closing or partial closing of the university such as utilities failure.)